wu-lab-egio/EGIO/README.md

 In addition, for macOS, please go to Security & Privacy setting to allow running ___pairwisealign_macos.so.

-It will take about five hours to complete the comparison of human and chimpanzee using 6 cores (MacOS, 2.4 GHz, 16 RAM).
+It will take about 1.5 hours to complete the comparison of human and chimpanzee using 6 cores (MacOS, 2.4 GHz, 16 RAM).

 ## Parameters: